NoamRa/alpha-badger/README.md

 Alpha-Badger🦡 is built using Electron.

 - Start with cloning the repo and `npm install`
-- At the moment it's best to run `npm start` after each change
+- Renderer / frontend side updates automatically or after refresh, but for main / backend it might be best to re-run `npm start` again
 - Use `npm run checks` to see everything is in order. (or individually run `typecheck` or `lint`.
 No tests yet...)

 ## Release process